-International Studies and Programs offers a variety of services and study options to students interested in: African Studies, Asian Studies, Canadian Studies, Latin American and Caribbean Studies, Russian and East European Studies, Middle East Studies, Western European Studies, International Agriculture, International Health, Advanced Study of International Development, International Business, Women and International Development, and International Studies and Education.
-For information call 355-2350 or visit 207 International Center.
+International Studies and Programs (ISP) offers many study options, language programs, services, and grants through its centers for African, Asian, European and Russian, Latin American and Caribbean, and Canadian studies.
+Additional thematic study units offer programming related to International Agriculture, Health, Development, Business, Education, and Women and International Development.
+Call 355-2350 or visit 207 International Center.

-Overseas Study...The Office of International Education Exchange-Overseas Study facilitates MSU study programs in Europe, Asia, the Middle East, Africa, and Latin America.
+Overseas Study...The Office of International Education Exchange-Overseas Study facilitates MSU study programs in Europe, Asia, the Middle East, Africa, Latin America, and Australia.
 Financial Aid and scholarships are available to qualified students.
-The office offers information on other programs sponsored by American and foreign institutions.
-The office also sells the International Student Identity Card and Youth Hostel, Eurail and BritRail passes.
-Located in 108 Center for International Programs, 353-8920.
+The office provides information on other programs sponsored by American and foreign institutions.
+The office also sells Youth Hostel and International Student Identity Cards as well as Eurail and BritRail passes.
+Located in 108 International Center, 353-8920.

-MSU Regional Offices provide Michigan residents with close-to-home credit courses, non-credit study programs, and a variety of information.
-Offices are located in Birmingham, Kalamazoo, University Center, Novi, Grand Rapids, Marquette, and Traverse City.
+MSU Regional Offices provide Michigan residents with close-to-home credit courses, degree programs, and a variety of MSU information and services.
+Offices are located in Birmingham, Kalamazoo, Midland, Novi, Grand Rapids, Marquette, and Traverse City.
 During the summer, undergraduates from Grand Rapids and the Detroit area may enroll in MSU courses near their homes.
-On campus, information on the regional offices and instructional programs can be obtained from the Office of the Vice Provost for University Outreach, 60 Kellogg Center, 353-1771.
+On campus, information on the regional offices and instructional programs can be obtained from the Office of the Vice Provost for University Outreach, 60 Kellogg Center, 353-1771, or the Office of Adult Services, 51 Kellogg Center, 353-0791.